Economic Matters: Building Up Reserves for When Things Get Tough

 If you focus on building up your reserves when business is good, you'll be prepared if you face an economic downturn or unexpected expenses.

-by Tony Dickinson, President - NCMIC Finance Corporation in Money Management on Wednesday, October 9, 2019
+Posted in Money & Credit on Wednesday, October 9, 2019

 You may have heard it said that you can’t create a rainy day fund once you’re soaking wet, or purchase an umbrella when you’re standing in a monsoon.
 If you focus on building up your reserves when business is good, you’ll be prepared if things change, whether facing an economic downturn or unexpected expenses.